 PROGRAM CONSIDERATIONS: Some programs make backing up their critical data easier than others by separating and identifying the user data of interest.
 For example, the Firefox browser and Thunderbird mail program allow easy automated backups.
 For the programs you use, you may need to do some detective work to find where those programs put their critical files.
 Another consideration is that many files being backed up need to be closed to allow the copy operation to work reliably.
 For example, you need to close Thunderbird before backing up its mail files.

 There are tools available to back up every single bit of data on your hard drive, operating system and all, not just selected data.
-If a disaster occurs (e.g., your hard drive breaks, a virus irrevocably corrupts your data, your kid erases Windows, etc.), you can boot the tool from a CD, diskette, or whatever and recover everything, at least back to the level that existed when you had last done a full system backup.
+If a disaster occurs (e.g., your hard drive breaks, a virus irrevocably corrupts your data, your kid erases Windows, etc.), you can boot the tool from a flash drive, CD, diskette, or whatever and recover everything, at least back to the level that existed when you had last done a full system backup.

 Below I describe the BIBM tool I use for creating system backups of my older PCs.
 That tool does not work with the UEFI system (BIOS replacement) on newer PCs.
 For PCs that don't support BIOS I use an old facility built into Windows 10: Control Panel > Backup and Restore (Windows 7) > Create a system image.
 That facility does not allow me to do all that I can with BIBM, as described below, but it does create a full system image, which in theory can be restored.
 For details, see Multiboot and System Backup/Restore.